mightymaxworks/pickleplus/COACH_LEVEL_WEIGHTED_ASSESSMENT_ALGORITHM.md

 ## Overview
 This algorithm introduces differential weighting based on coach certification levels (L1-L5) to enhance PCP rating accuracy through expert assessment validation.
 Higher-level coaches receive greater influence on a player's final PCP rating due to their enhanced training, experience, and assessment capabilities.

+**CRITICAL QUALITY REQUIREMENT:** All player PCP ratings remain **PROVISIONAL** until validated by at least one L4+ coach assessment.
+Only L4 and L5 coaches possess the expertise required to provide **CONFIRMED** ratings that establish a player's official PCP standing.

 ## Core Algorithm Structure

 ### 1. Coach Level Weight Matrix